-The purpose of this subsection is to explore the dependence of the solution accuracy and the convergence speed on $\tau>0$, time step size $\Delta t$, parameter $s$ in the damping parameter $(1+2\,s)/t$, and thus to give a guide on the choices for them in practice.
-For focusing on the effect of these parameters on the iteration (\ref{symplecticBLT}), we fix $\delta'= 5\%$ in this subsection.
-Moreover, in the remaining part of this section, we simply set $f_0=1, q_0=0$.
+The purpose of this subsection is to explore the dependence of the solution accuracy and the convergence speed on $\tau>0$, time step size $\Delta t$, model parameter $s$, and thus to give a guide on the choices for them in practice.
+For focusing on the effect of these parameters on the iteration (\ref{symplecticBLT}), we fix $\delta'= 0.1\%$ in this subsection.
+Moreover, in the remaining part of this section, we simply set $f_0=0, q_0=0$.

 We first investigate the influence of parameter $\tau$ on the convergence rate.
-For this purpose, we additionally set $s=1$, and $\Delta t=0.125$ for Example 1 and $\Delta t=0.25$ for Example 2.
-The detailed iterative numbers $k^*$ and the corresponding L2-norm relative errors `$E_{k^*}$' for different values of $\tau$ are shown in Table \ref{tab:EkVsTau1}, which shows that the smaller $\tau$ is, the higher the iterative number for stopping (\ref{symplecticBLT}) is.
-It is no surprise that the parameter $\tau$ does not involve the computation of the approximate solutions itself.
+For this purpose, we additionally set $s=2$, and $\Delta t=0.06$ for Example 1 or $\Delta t=0.125$ for Example 2.
+The detailed iterative numbers $k^*$ and the corresponding L2-norm relative errors `L2Err$_{k^*}$' for different values of $\tau$ are shown in Table \ref{tab:EkVsTau1}, which shows that the smaller $\tau$ is, the more the iterative number for stopping (\ref{symplecticBLT}) is.
+It is no surprise because the parameter $\tau$ does not involve the computation of the approximate solutions itself.
 It is used in the stop criterion and affects only the iterative number at which the iteration (\ref{symplecticBLT}) stops.
 Table \ref{tab:EkVsTau1} indicates using a $\tau<1$ makes the iterative number increase dramatically.
-In the remaining experiments, we choose $\tau=1$ for Example 1 and $\tau=5$ for Example 2.
+In the remaining experiments, we choose $\tau=1.1$ for Example 1 and $\tau=10$ for Example 2.

 Now we investigate the influence of time step size $\Delta t$ on the solution accuracy and the convergence rate.
-To this end, set $s = 1$, and $\tau=1$ for Example 1, $\tau=5$ for Example 2.
-The iterative numbers $k^*$ and the corresponding L2-norm relative errors `$E_{k^*}$' are given in Table \ref{tab:EkVsDt1}, which shows that the bigger the time step size $\Delta t$ is, the faster the iteration is.
+To this end, set $s = 2$, and $\tau=1.1$ for Example 1, $\tau=10$ for Example 2.
+The iterative numbers $k^*$ and the corresponding L2-norm relative errors `L2Err$_{k^*}$' are given in Table \ref{tab:EkVsDt1}, which shows that the bigger the time step size $\Delta t$ is, the faster the iteration is.
 The iterative number halves when the $\Delta t$ doubles.
 However, our experiments suggest that $\Delta t$ should not be too big, e.g. $\Delta t\leq 0.0625$ in Example 1 and $\Delta t\leq 0.125$ in Example 2.
 Otherwise, the iteration will blow up as it breaks the consistency of the numerical scheme.
 In the remaining experiments, we choose $\Delta t=0.0625$ for Example 1 and $\Delta t=0.125$ for Example 2.